DraconDev/volume-and-video-pro/README.md

 ## Features

--   🔊 Volume Boost: Amplify audio beyond browser limitations
+-   🔊 **Volume Boost:** Amplify audio beyond browser limitations (up to 1000%).
+-   ⚡ **Playback Speed Control:** Adjust playback speed from 0x to 10x.
--   🎵 Bass Boost: Enhance low frequencies for richer sound
+-   🎵 **Bass Boost:** Enhance low frequencies for richer sound (0-200%).
--   🗣️ Voice Boost: Improve voice clarity in videos and audio
+-   🗣️ **Voice Boost:** Improve voice clarity in videos and audio (0-200%).
+-   🎯 **Mono Audio:** Convert stereo audio to mono for accessibility or preference.
--   ⚡ Per-Site Settings: Customize audio settings for each website
+-   ⚙️ **Per-Site Settings:** Customize and save audio settings for individual websites, or disable the extension entirely for specific sites.
--   🔄 Global Presets: Apply your preferred settings across all sites
+-   🌍 **Global Settings:** Apply your preferred audio settings across all websites by default.
--   🎚️ Real-time Controls: Adjust audio parameters on the fly
+-   🔄 **Real-time Controls:** Adjust all audio parameters instantly via the popup interface.
--   🎯 Mono Audio: Convert stereo to mono for accessibility

 ## Installation